AlexandruValeanu/21-days-of-algorithms/README.md

 Every piece of code is released under GNU GPL v3.0

-To run any notebook on your own machine you'll need Python3, Jupyter Notebook and to clone this repository (and possibly Anaconda for missing libraries).
+To run any notebook on your own machine you'll need Python3, Jupyter Notebook and to clone this repository (and possibly Anaconda for missing libraries: numpy, scipy, ...).